-With the busy and active lives we tend to live these days, making sure you’re eating well and getting your essential doses of vitamins and nutrients can often be tricky.
+With the busy lives we tend to live these days, making sure you’re eating well and getting your essential doses of vitamins and nutrients can often be tricky.

 Many people turn to dietary supplements, but these can be both expensive and often have questionable ingredient lists.
 Microgreens offer a healthy and natural way to incorporate nutritious veggies into your diet, plus they’re fun to grow and perfect for beginner gardeners!